siberiacancode/reactuse/docs/index.md

 - title: useEvent
   details: Hook that creates an event and returns a stable reference of it
   link: /functions/hooks/useEvent
+- title: useEyeDropper
+  details: Hook that gives you access to the eye dropper
+  link: /functions/hooks/useEyeDropper
 - title: useFavicon
   details: Hook that manages the favicon
   link: /functions/hooks/useFavicon